jimmoffitt/developer_advocate.blog/cURL_on_Win7.md

 For this recipe the target machine was running 64-bit Window 7 Professional, Service Pack 1.
 Several of the components used in this recipe have 32-bit/64-bit variants, so the appropriate ones need to be used for your architecture.

-###Steps to install cURL on Windows 7:

 ###1) Install the curl.exe.
 cURL executables can be downloaded from http://curl.haxx.se/download.html.
 For 64-bit Windows download the “Win64 - Generic” version that supports SSL (latest version is curl-7.33.0-win64-ssl-sspi.zip).
 This zip file deploys a single curl.exe.
 For 32-bit Windows, download an appropriate executable.
 Place curl.exe in any folder included in your PATH environmental variable list.
-For generating this recipe, this was placed in the c:\Windows\System32 folder.
+For generating this recipe, this was placed in the *c:\Windows\System32* folder.

 ###2) Test basic cURL functionality.
 Run curl from a Command prompt, C:\Windows\System32>curl.